-In this section we address the precise task of maintaining the playing ball in the center of the robot camera image.
-The only visual feature considered is the center of the ball region in the image identified by the color detection routines which are primitives in the robot basic control software.
-For program development, we have profited from the Carnegle Mellon University's SDK [86] and the SONY's SDK [9].
+In this section we address the precise task of maintaining the playing ball in the center of the robot's camera image.
+The only visual feature considered is the center of the ball region in the image identified by the color detection routines which are primitives in the robot's basic control software.
+For program development, we have profited from the Carnegie Mellon University's SDK [84] and the SONY's SDK [10].
 The image error is the distance in the image space between the image center and the centroid of the blob corresponding to the ball.

-- In order to follow the construction of the image Jacobian matrix defined in section 3.2.4, we need to define the following Jacobian matrices: - $J{sc}$ dependence of the image features on the camera reference system, - $J{c\theta_u}$ dependence of the camera reference system on the upper body degrees of freedom, - $J{c\pi}$ dependence of the camera reference system on the basic support points, - $J{e\theta_e}$ dependence of the extended support points on their respective leg's articulations.
+In order to follow the construction of the image Jacobian matrix defined in section 3.2.4, we need to define the following Jacobian matrices:

+- $J{sc}$ : dependence of the image features on the camera reference system. - $J{c\theta_u}$ : dependence of the camera reference system on the upper body degrees of freedom. - $J{c\pi}$ : dependence of the camera reference system on the basic support points. - $J{e\theta_e}$ : dependence of the extended support points on their respective leg's articulations.

-We start defining the image feature vector from the ball parameters, then we define the Jacobian matrices building the direct linear model for th kinematics of the robot then we apply the inverse kinematics and we end this section with some discussion of the physical experimentation, the observed robot behavior and future work lines.
+We will start defining the image feature vector from the ball parameters, then we will define the Jacobian matrices building the direct linear model for the kinematics of the robot and we will apply the inverse kinematics.
+Finally, we end this section with some discussion of the physical experimentation, the observed robot behavior and future work lines.

-3.4.1 Image feature Vector
+3.4.1 Image feature vector

-The stated task goal is to bring the ball in the image center, so the target value of the feature vector are the image center coordinates and the observed features from the real world are the image coordinates of the ball region center and the observed ball diameter.
+The stated task goal is to bring the ball to the image center, so the target value of the feature vector are the image center coordinates and the observed features from the real world are the image coordinates of the ball region center and the observed ball diameter.

-The camera reference system is fixed on the robot head, and it is the frame of reference to define the ball position for the visual subsystem of the robot.
-In figure 3.9 the projection of the ball on the robot camera plane is presented.
+The camera reference system is fixed on the robot head and it is the frame of reference to define the ball position for the visual sub-system of the robot.
+In figure 3.9 the projection of the ball on the robot's camera plane is presented.